-We believe that this combination of long-term owners (the Ding family still holds circa 55% of shares) and well-incentivised managers has been vital to Anta's success.
-Among the professional managers brought in by the company are former Reebok China CEO James Zheng and former Lacoste China CEO Brian Yiu, while John Yang from FILA Korea has been entrusted with its Descente and Kolon brands.
-These high-calibre managers were granted long-dated share options (10 years) and restricted shares (vesting over five years), thus strongly aligning their interests with Anta's long-term success.
-It is a testament of the management's belief in Anta that a large part of the options awarded back in 2010 was only exercised in 2020.
+We believe that this combination of long-term owners (the family still holds circa 55% of shares) and wellincentivised managers has been vital to the company's success.
+Among the professional managers brought in by the company are the former China CEOs of Reebok7 and Lacoste.
+These high-calibre managers were granted long-dated share options (10 years) and restricted shares (vesting over five years), thus strongly aligning their interests with the company's long-term success.
+It is a testament of the management's belief in the company that a large part of the options awarded back in 2010 was only exercised in 2020.